-Juno is abruptly shutting down: Here’s what riders and drivers need to know
+Juno is abruptly shutting down.
+Here’s what riders and drivers need to know

-New York-based ride-hailing service Juno is coming to an abrupt stop at 6 p.m. today, according to a press release from its parent company Gett.
+New York-based ride-hailing service Juno is coming to an abrupt stop at 6 p.m. today, according to a press release from its parent company, Gett.

 “Our strategic partnership with Lyft is a win-win,” according to Gett’s statement.
-However, if you’re one of Juno’s devotees (which the Daily News reports are less than 8% of Uber’s daily rides) or one of their drivers, you’re out of luck.
+However, if you’re one of Juno’s devotees (which the Daily News reports are less than 8% of Uber’s daily rides) or one of its drivers, you’re out of luck.

 Riders will have to find other means of transport.
-According to the company’s website, their credits also expire today and support for complaints or payment issues will only extend through November 21.
+According to the company’s website, their credits expire today, and support for complaints or payment issues will only extend through November 21.

 Drivers will be paid for all their rides through 6 p.m. today.
 Although Gett now has a “strategic partnership” with Lyft, drivers aren’t automatically added to Lyft’s roster.
 “If you are interested in driving with other rideshare platforms in New York City, you are welcome to contact them directly,” Juno’s FAQ reads.